 - 3 TBS vodka

-- 1 TBS olive oil mixed with 1 tsp lemon juice.
-Apply to a clean, dry mop and treat floors after cleaning.
+- 1 TBS olive oil combined with 1 tsp lemon juice.
+Apply to a clean, dry mop and treat floors after washing.

-Quick Tip: You can also spray commercial furniture polish onto the mop head and then wipe over surface.
+Quick Tip: You can also spray commercial furniture polish onto the mop head and then sweep over area.

 - Rub a crayon that is the same color as the flooring into the scratch, filling the space as full of the wax as you can.

-- To seal in place, heat with a hair dryer to soften the wax, allow to cool for a few seconds then buff with a soft cloth.
+- To seal in place, heat with a hair dryer to soften the crayon, allow to cool for a few seconds then buff with a piece of of flannel.